Beyond Averages: Discovering Who Benefits from Religion?

 devtools::install_github("go-bayes/boilerplate")

-This will install causalworkshop along with all required dependencies for the complete workshop experience.
+This will install causalworkshop along with all required dependencies.

 After installation, verify everything works: